 Our belief at GMS is – ‘When you succeed in Golf – we succeed in Golf!’
 Therefore we want to see you play your best golf ever!

-The Monkey swings too hard, then swings too easy, then swings too hard, then …
+Many Golfers swing too hard, then swing too easy, then swing too hard, then …

 The Player finds consistency with their Driver by swinging all clubs the same